astgermain/LeagueStats/LeagueStats/Pods/LeagueAPI/README.md

 Starting using this framework requires you to create an instance of LeagueAPI by writing:

 `let league = LeagueAPI(APIToken: "*INSERT YOUR KEY HERE*")`

+Now use this instance everywhere, you shouldn't recreate the LeagueAPI variable.

 ## 🧐 And then? 🧐